dask/dask/docs/source/best-practices.rst

 Load Data with Dask
 -------------------

-A common anto-pattern we se is people creating large Python objects like a DataFrame or an Array on the client (i.e. their local machine) outside of Dask and then embedding them into the computation.
+A common anti-pattern we se is people creating large Python objects like a DataFrame or an Array on the client (i.e. their local machine) outside of Dask and then embedding them into the computation.
 This means that Dask has to send these objects over the network multiple times instead of just passing pointers to the data.